morandi622/The-irrational-side-of-science-an-analysis-of-the-citations-of-scientific-publications/README.md

 * analysis.py: it is a program to perform all the analysis of the paper's database;

-* ArXivRunner.py: the code to submit a paper on ArXiv at 14.00 EDT **sharp** to have the paper appear at the top on the general â€œnew preprintsâ€ list;
+* ArXivRunner.py: the code to submit a paper on ArXiv at 14.00 EDT **sharp** to have the paper appear at the top on the general new preprints list;

 * ArXivSpider.py: the code to crawl the [ArXiv](https://arxiv.org) and [ADS](http://adsabs.harvard.edu/abstract_service.html) server and build a database.